Thomas de Snyterby: Last years

 Thomas stepped down as a judge in 1307, though he was still sitting in the Easter term of that year, when judgment was given in the case of Netterville v le Petyt.
-He was still living in Ireland in 1310, when he travelled overseas.Patent Roll 4 Edward II He retired to Lincolnshire, where he died in 1316.
+He was still living in Ireland in 1310, when he travelled overseas.Patent Roll 4 Edward II He then retired to Lincolnshire, where he died in 1316.
 Nicholas de Snyterby, who was Serjeant-at-law (Ireland) in 1316, and sat in two of the Irish Royal Courts at intervals between 1337 and about 1355, was a close relative, perhaps a nephew, of Thomas, as was yet another Irish judge, Reginald de Snyterby, who held office in the 1420s and 1430s.